TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

 Some Services can be provided only if we have your information, therefore deletion of your information will result in termination of such Services.

 We will take reasonable steps to verify your identity, including authenticating you through the email address we have on file.
 We may require further documentation such as a password and user ID before granting access to your information.
 As you may be aware, we recently acquired Vudu from Walmart, and Walmart is still providing certain privacy related services for Vudu, including fulfilling California Consumer Privacy Act (“CCPA”) requests to the extent required by law.
-If you are a California resident, click here for the Walmart Privacy Policy and refer to the “What Are Your California Privacy Rights?” section for additional information on your rights under the CCPA.

 You may submit the following types of requests as follows:

 *   Request Categories of Information: If you, or someone acting on your behalf, would like to request that we tell you the categories of personal information we collect, the categories of sources from which personal information is collected, the business or commercial purpose for collecting or selling the personal information, the categories of third parties with which the business shares personal information, the categories of information about you that we sell, the categories of third parties to whom the personal information was sold, or the categories of personal information that were disclosed for a business purpose, you or someone acting on your behalf can either click here for such request, or send an email to accessdata@fandango.com.
     *   As you may be aware, we recently acquired Vudu from Walmart, and Walmart is still providing certain privacy related services for Vudu, including fulfilling CCPA requests to the extent required by law.
-If you are a California resident and you, or someone acting on your behalf, would like to request that Walmart tell you the categories of personal information Vudu collects, the categories of sources from which personal information is collected, the business or commercial purpose for collecting or selling the personal information, the categories of third parties with which Vudu shares personal information, the categories of information about you that Vudu sells, the categories of third parties to whom the personal information was sold, or the categories of personal information that were disclosed for a business purpose, you or someone acting on your behalf can either click here to send such request to Walmart or call Walmart at 888-555-8838.
+If you are a California resident and you, or someone acting on your behalf, would like to request that Vudu tell you the categories of personal information Vudu collects, the categories of sources from which personal information is collected, the business or commercial purpose for collecting or selling the personal information, the categories of third parties with which Vudu shares personal information, the categories of information about you that Vudu sells, the categories of third parties to whom the personal information was sold, or the categories of personal information that were disclosed for a business purpose, you or someone acting on your behalf can either click here or call 888-555-8838 and Walmart will process your request on Vudu’s behalf.
 *   Request Specific Information: If you, or someone acting on your behalf, would like to request that we tell you about some of the specific personal information that we hold about you, you or someone acting on your behalf can either click here for such request, or send an email to accessdata@fandango.com.
     *   As you may be aware, we recently acquired Vudu from Walmart, and Walmart is still providing certain privacy related services for Vudu, including fulfilling CCPA requests to the extent required by law.
-If you are a California resident and you, or someone acting on your behalf, would like to request that Vudu tell you about some of the specific personal information that Vudu holds about you, you or someone acting on your behalf can either click here to send such request to Walmart or call Walmart at 888-555-8838.
+If you are a California resident and you, or someone acting on your behalf, would like to request that Vudu tell you about some of the specific personal information that Vudu holds about you, you or someone acting on your behalf can either click here or call 888-555-8838 and Walmart will process your request on Vudu’s behalf.
 *   Request Deletion: If you, or someone acting on your behalf, would like to request that we delete information that we hold about you, you or someone acting on your behalf can either click here for such request, or send an email to deletedata@fandango.com.
 Note that certain information about you will not be deleted if you request such a deletion, as may be permitted by law.
 Also note that we will not be able to provide you with certain Services upon a deletion.
 You will also need to clear your cookies and re-set your MAIDs, as referenced in the link.
     *   As you may be aware, we recently acquired Vudu from Walmart, and Walmart is still providing certain privacy related services for Vudu, including fulfilling CCPA requests to the extent required by law.
 If you are a California resident and you, or someone acting on your behalf, would like to request that Vudu deletes information that Vudu holds about you, you or someone acting on your behalf can either click here to send such request to Walmart or call Walmart at 888-555-8838.
 *   Do Not Sell My Personal Information: If you, or someone acting on your behalf, would like to request that we do not sell your personal information, you or someone acting on your behalf can either click here for such request, or send an email to donotsell@fandango.com.
 You will also need to clear your cookies and re-set your MAIDs, as referenced in the link.
 For more information about how to opt-out of receiving targeted advertising from certain third party advertisers, please see our Cookies Notice.